 We fast-forward to a few weeks ago, when I finally had los Doyers in my living room, and I was able to experience a Vin Scully play-by-play.
 He really is something special, and you hear it when you compare him to the nattering which goes on when ESPN is broadcasting a game.
 I read somewhere that one of Vin’s virtues was that he never misses a pitch.
 He lives up to that, which isn’t so easy, given that baseball is a game without rhythm.
 He certainly chats with us – that’s one of his glories – but he also doesn’t need to be reminded that there’s a baseball game going on.
 If I had to choose one word to describe him (and we all know that one-word descriptions aren’t exactly my thing), I’d say “effortless.”
 Or “seamless.”
 The talk simply flows from a man who clearly loves his invisible audience, and who talks to us with such natural intimacy.
 He also pulled off the amazing feat a few weeks ago of describing both the Dodger game we had on TV and the concurrent Giants/Padres game, when the Dodgers had all but won their game and their “magic number” would be affected by who’d won in San Diego.
 This play-by-play-by-play-by-play would have been a remarkable achievement under any circumstances.
 What made it terrific in Scully’s hands was that you were never in doubt as to which game he was describing.
 As a result, you could look at the Dodgers on TV and have a picture of the (hated) Giants and the Padres in your head.

-Much as I enjoy John Ahlers’ unique approach to the English language, I never get the feeling that I’m sitting at the game with him.
+Much as I enjoy John Ahlers’ unique approach to the English language when calling Ducks games, I never get the feeling that I’m sitting at the game with him.
 That, however, is just the impression you get from Vin Scully – he’s not just describing the game; he’s describing the game to you.
 Therein lies the secret, not only to the reverence in which he’s held, but also to the love which was demonstrated during the last weekend of home games, when a Vin Scully Appreciation Weekend was arranged.
 I said that the endless advertising for the weekend was excessive, but, when the event came ‘round, it managed to live up to its hype.

 The Sunday afternoon farewell game turned out to be an experience I will cherish.
 The baseball gods wanted to smile on their favorite broadcaster, and gave him a gorgeous Southern California afternoon, our usual blue skies maybe even bluer for the occasion.
 The icing on the cake was that Dodgers managed to sew up the Division Championship by winning the game in the tenth inning.
 This was the game with Mr. Seager’s bottom-of-the-ninth-two-outs homer, and the one with Charlie Culberson’s similar feat in the tenth.
 I doubt I’ll forget Scully’s call of the latter.
 After saying that Culberson was there hoping to keep the inning alive so that the bigger hitters following him could take care of business, Mr. Culberson knocked one out of the park.
 Vin: “would you believe a home run?”.
 It’s a catchphrase in the making.